nganbread/SubPathProducer/README.md

 Why?
 ==============

 Almost all existing techniques used to progressively draw an SVG path make use of the `stroke-dashoffset` or `stroke-dasharray` path attributes.
-The method doesn't progressively *draw* the path, but progressively *shows* it.
+These methods don't progressively *draw* the path, but progressively *show* it.
 Coupled with the non-conventional use of the dash properties; **several limitations become apparent**:

 * Dashed lines don't behave as if they are being drawn on the screen
 * Markers don't follow the tip of the line being drawn and are visible all the time
-* Line Caps aren't visible when the path is in a partially drawn state
+* Line Caps ends aren't visible when the path is in a partially drawn state
 * Stroke and Fill effects that have a dependency on the length of the line arent applied as expected when the path is partially drawn (eg, gradients)

-SubPathProducer gets around these problems by drawing sub-path instead of just hiding a portion of it.
-SubPathProducer can quickly generate SVG path data that represents the required path, allowing the SVG Path specification to be used as it should be, in it's complete entirety.
+SubPathProducer gets around these problems by drawing sub-paths instead of just hiding a portion of it.
+SubPathProducer can quickly generate SVG path data that represents the required path at a given percentage, allowing the SVG Path specification to be used as it should be, in it's complete entirety.

 Dependencies